Overview

 For example, fungus molds, dust, nuts, pollens, and some scents are common allergens.
 So, next time you wonder, “Why do I sneeze so many times in a row?” check for triggers or consult a doctor for your allergy test.

-Some environments, like dusty atmospheres or pollens during spring/allergy season, cause many people to sneeze continuously.
-As per CDC stats, 25.7% of people in the US are diagnosed with seasonal allergies.
+Some environments, like dusty atmospheres or pollen during spring/allergy season, cause many people to sneeze continuously.
+According to the CDC, 25.7% of people in the US are diagnosed with seasonal allergies.
 Rhinitis or Hay fever are alternative names for pollen allergies.

 Various substances can irritate your nasal passages and cause a sneezing attack.

-Some people are allergic to smoke, especially cigarette smoke, often caused by passive smoking.
-In contrast, others found themselves with runny noses and sneezing around strong scents in perfumes, chemicals, cleaning products, or certain foods.
+Some people are allergic to smoke, especially cigarette smoke, which is often caused by passive smoking.
+In contrast, others experience runny noses and sneezing around strong scents in perfumes, chemicals, cleaning products, or certain foods.
+Nasal sprays can play a vital role in effectively treating nasal passages in case of blockages or mucus.

 While most of the culprits of a runny nose are viruses like Rhinovirus, which causes flu or cold, some bacteria can also cause sneezing fits, like Haemophilus influenzae causing sinus infections.
 Viral infections last 7-10 days, while bacterial infection persists a bit longer—these infections, in addition to sneezing, cause other symptoms like nasal congestion, fever, and coughing.